DigitalGeographyLab/some-origins-demo/README.md

 This repository provides supplementary information for the article *Detecting country of residence from social media data: a comparison of methods*.

-The methodology has been further developed in the BORDERSACE project at the University of Helsinki.
-Updated codes will be made available via https://github.com/DigitalGeographyLab/
+The methodology has been further developed in the BORDERSPACE project at the University of Helsinki.
+Updated code will be made available via https://github.com/DigitalGeographyLab/

 ## Citation

 To cite any material in this repository and the related journal article, please use the following citation:

 Heikinheimo, V., Järv, O., Tenkanen, H., Hiippala, T., Toivonen, T. (2022).
 Detecting country of residence from social media data: a comparison of methods.
-International Journal of Geographical Information Science (provisionally accepted manuscript at the time of writing).
+International Journal of Geographical Information Science *36*(10): 1931-1952.
+DOI: 10.1080/13658816.2022.2044484

 ## Source data